 Any type of dis-ease on the emotional, mental, spiritual or physical level can create problems on any of the other levels.
 But by looking at the mental, emotional, and spiritual levels it’s possible help heal on other levels.
 Healing an ailment on the spiritual level can sometimes also prevent physical ailments from manifesting.

-Taking a holistic healing approach is a process that it is more of a journey then a quick fix.
+Taking a holistic healing approach is a process that it is more of a journey then a quick fix that we sometimes associate with modern medicine.
 The client must actively participate in it acknowledging and changing problems in their thinking, nutrition, environment and other sources.
 Without active participation, the client can only hope to achieve temporary suspension of symptoms at best as the energy can only help to temporarily correct the problem.
 It is not a magic bullet.

 Think of spiritual work as either a cleansing and/or conditioning solution to help the individual move toward positive change.
 Although sometimes this is enough, it’s much more effective if the client learns proper energy management and healthier thinking and behavioral patterns.
 This involves both wanting change, and the will and desire to create and change sometimes fundamental parts of themselves.
 It is work, but it can be rewarding.

 Often times people get upset that when they have a specific problem the guides may speak about it having an emotional origin such as suppressing anger or sadness feeling that this means that the client somehow deserves the illness because they did or didn’t do certain things.
 By stating that certain diseases are partially a result of certain emotional conditions, the guides are not trying to create a sense of blame.